 I had hoped for either a clever parody, or a farce exaggerating Star Trek plots to comical extremes.
 Instead, it comes off as a weak-tea homage.
 Sure, numerous Star Trek references provide fanservice, but the characterization/acting is flat and the comic moments feel silly rather than punchy.
 I do appreciate the show's dedication to ethics as espoused by the original Star Trek, and will probably continue watching if only to see which ethical debates the writers think are most relevant in 2017.

 Overall, I get the impression of a skit or community theatre, leaving me wishing for a stronger script.

-The Hitman's Bodyguard has a forgettable plot that clearly comes in third, losing out to Reynolds' and Jackson's buddy-cop snark and their respective romantic troubles, but action sequences stuffed with absent-minded kills are perfectly satisfying for a summer action flick.
+The Hitman's Bodyguard has a forgettable plot that clearly comes in third, after to Reynolds' and Jackson's buddy-cop snark and their respective romantic troubles, but the action sequences stuffed with absent-minded kills are perfectly satisfying for a summer action flick.
 Admittedly, you might feel a little shock at seeing a rule-following 'Deadpool' and fly-by-the-seat-of-your-pants 'Nick Fury' but that's rather the point, I think.